sadraddini/pypolycontain/README.md

 * [pycdd](https://pycddlib.readthedocs.io/en/latest/index.html)

+## Documentation (NEW - Under Construction):
+We are working on the [documentation](https://github.com/sadraddini/pypolycontain/doc/index.html) of this package.
+Check for updates.

 ## Polytopic Containment Encodings
 Our package provides linear encodings for the following problems.
 * A-Polytope inside H-Polytope (necessary and sufficient conditions)